randomtruffles/Dominion_League/faq.md

 According to this data, almost all play speed complaints were the result of playing against a handful of the very slowest players.
 Thus, the League adopted [play speed rules](/rules#3.5) designed to encourage that small group of very slow players to speed up enough that their opponents no longer find it painful to play against them.
 These rules are meant to have as little impact on the typical League experience as possible, as we believe that the vast majority of League matches are played at speeds that are acceptable to both players.

+#### What is Adjusted Excess Time?
+How is it calculated?

+See [play speed](/rules#3.5), and in particular, [3.5.1](/rules#3.5.1) and [3.5.2](/rules#3.5.2).

+#### How can I tell whether I'm meeting the play speed requirements?

+When your match results data is automatically posted to your division channel, it will include timing data.
+You can see your Adjusted Excess Time there.

+#### I've received a play speed warning.
+What does this mean?

+A single play speed warning is not necessarily a cause for alarm, as some players may receive a warning due to an anomalously slow match, without being at significant risk of accruing further warnings.
+However, it may be an indication that you should try to play faster in the future.
+This is more likely if the match that triggered the warning was a typical match for you.
+If you're not sure, we encourage you to reach out to a moderator - we're happy to help!

 ## 5. Dominion Online (<http://dominion.games>)

 #### How do I add someone from my division as a friend on Dominion Online?